QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 **Final Comment Period**: N/A

 *This is only a summary of the process.
 The exact rules are defined in [RFC 39](https://github.com/QuiltMC/rfcs/blob/master/structure/0039-pr-policy.md)*

+### Other
+Trivial fixes that do not require review (e.g. typos) are exempt from this policy.
+QSL team members should double check with other members of the team on Discord before pushing a commit without going through this process.

 ## Naming conventions